SaintSkeeta/LaunchSitecoreTDS/README.md

 layouts/LaunchSitecore/Main.aspx.designer.cs in the package has a removed reference to the sc:VisitorIdentification control...yet the aspx still has it.
 In this solution, we keep it there to comply with WebForms standards.

-www.LaunchSitecore.config - changes with the SC8 package removed sections of config for ribbon buttons (see item differences for ribbons below).
-The comment mentions it's only for the Technical Preview of Sitecore 8.
-We've left these in, until we see any issues arise from it.

- - MVC: Configuration/AuthoringExperience/PageEditor
-  - code has been removed from the package because of the no longer used custom buttons on the site.

 ### Item differences ###

  - master: /sitecore/system/Settings/Rules/ConditionalRenderings/Tags/Default
   - the TDS project has added tag on this item for 'Engagement Automation'.
 This tag existed in the 7.2 package but was removed from 7.5 package.

  - master: /sitecore/templates/Launch Sitecore/Article Group
   - in package it inherits from GeneralFields, but also SiteSection, which inherits from GeneralFields... so they creates a duplicate dependency and breaks code generation.

- - core: /sitecore/content/Applications/WebEdit/Ribbons/WebEdit/Page Editor/Site Configuration
-  - both Site Presentation and Site Settings ribbon buttons were removed from the package, as these don't work with the SPEAK Experience Editor.
-They're left in for backwards reference.

  - master: /sitecore/layout/Sublayouts/LaunchSitecore/Controls/Single Item
   - (WebForms project) 3 renderings have included the Page Editor Buttons field containing the 'Common' button.
 This is what the MVC project has, but the package doesn't contain it for WebForms.